shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 Written with Pygame 2.6.0, Numpy 2.0.1 and Pillow 10.4.0.
 After doing this the program can be launched from any IDE or CLI by starting game.py.
-I plan to make an executable of this game at the end of development.

 When you are finished playing the game you can delete all the packages by using this command: